RiyaDevelops/git-github-notes/README.md

       git branch -d branch_name

-      #Remember when you are deleting a branch you can not be inside the branch. use bash checkout command to swith branch.
+      #Remember when you are deleting a branch you can not be inside the branch. use bash checkout command to switch branch.

       ```